IUCN-UK/iucnredlistrb/README.md

 ### Stresses

-To get a list of all Stresses
+To retrieve a list of all Stresses
 ```
 response = client.stresses.list
 response